Compton's Most Wanted

-Compton's Most Wanted (C.M.W.) is an American gangsta rap group and part of the early West Coast hip hop scene.
+Compton's Most Wanted (C.M.W.) is an American gangsta rap group and part of the early West Coast hip-hop scene.
 The leaders of the group are MC Eiht and Tha Chill.

 History

 Formation and early years

 C.M.W. included rappers MC Eiht, Tha Chill, DJ Mike T, and producers DJ Slip and The Unknown DJ.

-In the mid-1980s, founding members Tha Chill and MC Eiht were writing raps and recording demo tapes (also called "hood tapes") in their spare time while gang bangin' in their hood in Compton, CA. Tha Chill and MC Eiht chose to leave that street corner hustle scene in Compton and start making money in a legit but fun way when they saw their long time friend MC Ren of the multi platinum West Coast hip hop group N.W.A started to create a huge street buzz in the Los Angeles County area by releasing records along with rapper Eazy-E, Dr. Dre, Ice Cube, DJ Yella and Arabian Prince.
-In 1987, while in Compton, The Unknown DJ was given one of these "hood tapes" by a friend and became very interested in the diverse style and rhyme schemes of the "Compton's Most Wanted" rap group.
+In the mid-1980s, founding members Tha Chill and MC Eiht were writing raps and recording demo tapes (also called "hood tapes") in their spare time while gang bangin' in their hood in Compton, CA. Tha Chill and MC Eiht chose to leave that street corner hustle scene in Compton and start making money in a legit but fun way when they saw their long time friend MC Ren of the multi platinum West Coast hip hop group N.W.A started to create a street buzz in the Los Angeles County area by releasing records along with Arabian Prince, Dr. Dre, Ice Cube, DJ Yella and Eazy-E. In 1987, while in Compton, The Unknown DJ was given one of these "hood tapes" by a friend and became interested in the diverse style and rhyme schemes of the "Compton's Most Wanted" rap group.
 The Unknown DJ then took the "hood tape" to DJ Slip in Gardena, a city just west of Compton, who at the time was the owner of Los Angeles County's largest DJ Rental business called "Music People - DJ4HIRE".